Wild orbits and generalised singularity modules: stratifications and quantisation: Introduction and main results

-Here instead we extend the study of the moduli down to the (semisimple) residues, thus shifting focus from the bases of the local systems to their fibres.
+Before moving on to the quantum side, we also discuss the change of marking.
+This relates with the \emph{full/nonpure} versions of local wild mapping class groups (cf.~\cite{doucot_rembado_2025_topology_of_irregular_isomonodromy_times_on_a_fixed_pointed_curve}), passing from an irregular type to the underlying irregular class.

-Before moving to the quantum side, we also discuss the change of marking.
-Recall that in the standard case the Weyl group $W = W_{\Phi}$ permutes the strata of $\mf t$, and gives rise to a quotient stratification of $\mf t \bs W$.
-In turn, the latter is the natural (moduli) space of semisimple orbits in $\mf g$, as we recall in the statement of \S~\ref{sec:nonpure_isomorphism_tame}.
+Precisely, in the tame case the Weyl group $W$ permutes the Levi strata of $\mf t$, and gives rise to a \emph{quotient stratification} of the adjoint quotient $\mb A \ceqq \mf g \bs\!\!\bs G \simeq \mf t \bs W$ (cf.~\S~\ref{sec:quotient_stratifications}; this is a `discriminant stratification'~\cite[\S~1]{bessis_2015_finite_complex_reflection_arrangements_are_k_pi_1}).
+In turn, the latter is the natural--- moduli--- space of semisimple orbits in $\mf g \simeq \mf g^{\dual}$, forgetting the choice of marking (cf.~\S~\ref{sec:nonpure_isomorphism_tame}).
+Then again, for an integer $r \geq 1$ one can consider an $r$-semisimple principal part as in~\eqref{eq:principal_part_intro}, and gauge it to a $\mf t$-valued normal form $\mc A'$.
+As mentioned above, the latter is \emph{not} uniquely determined by the wild orbit $\mc O = G_r.\mc A \sse \mf g_r^{\dual}$: but its class under the diagonal $W$-action \emph{is} a well-defined invariant of $\mc O$, and conversely the $W$-orbit $W.\mc A' \sse \mc O$ gives all possible markings.

-Then again, for an integer $r \geq 1$ we can consider an $r$-semisimple principal part~\eqref{eq:principal_part_intro}, and gauge it to a new tuple $(A'_1,\dc,A'_r) \in \mf t^r$.
-This is \emph{not} uniquely determined by the wild orbit $\mc O \sse \mf g_r^{\dual}$: but on the contrary its equivalence class under the diagonal $W$-action \emph{is} a well-defined invariant of the orbit, so that eventually $\mf t^r \bs W$ is the moduli space of (unmarked) $r$-semisimple orbits, considered in~\cite{doucot_rembado_2023_topology_of_irregular_isomonodromy_times_on_a_fixed_pointed_curve} in the context of full (local) wild mapping class groups.
-Moreover, one can extend the corresponding topological statement from the tame case:
+Eventually, the quotient $\mb A_r \ceqq \mf t^r \bs W$ can be naturally identified with the space of (unmarked) $r$-semisimple orbits, and one can extend the topological statements from the tame case: